To learn more about IMS’s diversity efforts, view our “Diversity and the Dharma” video series here.

 IMS’s Board made a decision a decade ago to focus much of our diversity and inclusion work on racism and dismantling racism.
 This is because racism has been woven into the social, political, legal and economic institutions of the US, and is a deeply rooted form of oppression in our society.
 IMS recognizes this, and also acknowledges our own institutional racism.

 - IMS’s diversity and inclusion work is Board-led, guided by the Diversity Committee.
 An initial step was to increase the number of people of color serving on our Board.
-Today, one third of Board members self-identify as people of color, and three as LGBTIQ.
+Today, one third of Board members self-identify as people of color.

-- We continue to invest significant financial resources in diversity and inclusion workshops for Board and staff, to increase individual and collective understanding of racism, white privilege, microaggressions, internalized racial oppression, homophobia and transphobia, gender identity and bias, as well as other prejudices, and how these manifest in ourselves, our organization and our communities.
+- We continue to invest significant financial resources in diversity and inclusion workshops for Board and staff, to increase individual and collective understanding of racism, white privilege, microaggressions, internalized racial oppression, homophobia and transphobia, gender identity and bias, class and class diversity, as well as other prejudices, and how these manifest in ourselves, our organization and our communities.